Wondering how to save money for travel, and not sure where to start?

 Hostelworld: A great resource for looking up hostels all over the world, though it does involve some work to ensure that you pick a good one.
 Be sure to sort by rating, look at lots of reviews and cross-reference reviews with other sites like TripAdvisor as well just to make sure you’re sure about the place you’re booking!

 The Hostel Girl: An awesome blog with tons of resources on hostel life/budget travel.

 If hostels aren’t your thing, AirBNBs are an awesome alternative to hotels and are not just cheaper, but let you live more like a local!
-Click here for a $40 CAD discount on your first AirBNB experience.
+Here is a first timer’s guide to AirBNB if you’re new to it.

 Further reading: 5 steps to a 5* AirBNB Experience

 I personally haven’t tried it yet, but many travellers I’ve met swear by this online network, where you stay with a local free of charge.